KiranAK04/NFTs-Project/README.md

 # NFT Marketplace

 Welcome to the NFT Marketplace project!
-This is a decentralized application (DApp) for buying, selling, and trading non-fungible tokens (NFTs) built on blockchain technology.
+This is a simple frontend application for browsing non-fungible tokens (NFTs) built using HTML and CSS.

 ## Table of Contents